Quantum Field Theory Universality Criterion for Layered Programmable Decompositions

+Our framework provides definitive answers to several open questions and apparent paradoxes related to LPD in $M=N+1$ layers: i) why a peeling algorithm is in general not available, ii) confirmation of previous numerical evidence of universality \cite{Saygin2020, Zelaya2024}, iii) explanation of the numerical failures identified in \cite{Pereira2025}, and iv) that DFT and complex Hadamard matrices are optimal mixers in terms of entropy maximization.
+See End Matter\ref{sec:endmatter} and SM for details.

 In summary, this work provides a robust theoretical foundation for the design, verification, and optimization of a broad and physically important class of programmable unitary devices with multiple applications \cite{Tang2018,Tang2021,Friedman2025,Zelaya2025, Keshavarz2025,Lin2018,Kulce2021,Zhou2018,Labroille2014,Fontaine2019,Rouviere2024,Ashby2020,Joshi2022,Lukens2017,Budd2021}, paving the way for more complex and scalable systems in a multitude of scientific and engineering disciplines.
+Our QFT framework also finds application in, e.g., developing non-Gaussian entanglement witnesses \cite{Zhang2023, Tian2025, Barral2024, Lopetegui2025}, constructing optimal entanglement routing protocols \cite{Fainsin2025}, or applying it to other factorizations \cite{Peruzzo2025}; and our Riemannian optimal on-manifold search can improve state-of-the-art optimization algorithms in, e.g., multi-plane-light-conversion architectures \cite{Philips2023}.

-\emph{Acknowledgements.} The authors thank A. Gómez and D. García-Selfa for insightful discussions during the early stages of this project.
+\emph{Acknowledgements.} The authors thank A. Gómez and D. García-Selfa for insightful discussions during the early stages of this project, and M. Walschaers for valuable comments on the first manuscript.
 J.A.-V. was supported by the Ministry for Digital Transformation and of Civil Service of the Spanish Government through the QUANTUM ENIA project call—Quantum Spain project, and by the European Union through the Recovery, Transformation and Resilience Plan—NextGenerationEU within the framework of the “Digital Spain 2026 Agenda”.
-D.B. was supported by MICINN through the European Union NextGenerationEU recovery plan (PRTR-C17.I1) and the Galician Regional Government through “Planes Complementarios de I+D+I con las Comunidades Autónomas” in Quantum Communication.
+D.B. was supported by MICINN through the European Union NextGenerationEU recovery plan (PRTR-C17.I1) and the Galician Regional Government through “Planes Complementarios de I+D+I con las Comunidades Autónomas” in Quantum Communication, and by grant RYC2024-048797-I funded by MICIU/AEI/10.13039/501100011033 and by ESF+.

+\emph{Data availability.} The data that support the findings of this article are openly available in \cite{AVBcode}.

-\textbf{Correlation matrix computation.} The actual integral of the correlation matrix $C$ components can be computed by expanding the $S$-matrix elements in terms of the sum over histories, see, e.g., Fig. \ref{fig:Diagram}, $|a\rangle \mapsto |b\rangle$, which yields:
+{{\bf End Matter} \textbf{Correlation matrix computation.} The actual integral of the correlation matrix $C$ components can be computed by expanding the $S$-matrix elements in terms of the sum over histories $|a\rangle \mapsto |b\rangle$, which yields:

 where the sum is over all internal mode states $k_j$.

 The crucial observation is that the integral of Eq. \eqref{eq:corr_matrix} over the torus acts as a projector onto zero-mode sectors: